dapr/docs/daprdocs/content/en/concepts/components-concept.md

 The diagram below shows some examples of the components for each component type
 <img src="/images/concepts-components.png" width=1200>

+## Built-in and pluggable components

+Dapr has built-in components that are included as part of the runtime.
+These are public components that are developed and donated by the community and are available to use in every release.

+Dapr also allows for users to create their own private components called pluggable components.
+These are components that are self-hosted (exe or container), do not need to be written in Go, exist outside the Dapr runtime, and are able to "plug" into Dapr to utilize the building block APIs.

+Where possible, donating built-in components to the Dapr project and community is encouraged.

+However, pluggable components are ideal for scenarios where you want to create your own private components that are not included into the Dapr project.
+For example:
+- Your component may be specific to your company or pose IP concerns, so it cannot be included in the Dapr component repo.
+- You want decouple your component updates from the Dapr release cycle.

+For more information read [Pluggable components overview]({{<ref "pluggable-components-overview">}})

 ## Available component types

 The following are the component types provided by Dapr: